 The main types of desert gaiters available are tall gaiters of parachute rip-stop material, short gaiters primarily based on lycra, and the myRaceKit gaiters which are short and made from a PU coated, breathable nylon.

-The main advantage with the tall parachute gaiters is the light weight and their ability to keep sand out if you step deep into dunes.
+The main advantage with the tall parachute gaiters is the lightweight and their ability to keep sand out if you step deep into dunes.
 Whilst the construction is very simple, one drawback is the excess fabric that can flap around and increase the risk of tears on rocks.
 The rip-stop will in most cases prevent tears from spreading but the fabric is very thin and tears easily.
 Also look closely at the materials used as parachute rip-stop fabrics may not be breathable despite of their light weight.
 This could cause your feet to sweat more in the heat and also your lower legs due to the tall length of these gaiters.
 We suggest the best place for the gaiters is an environment with mainly sand and limited rocks.

 The short lycra based gaiters’ main advantage is the elasticity which contributes to a snug fit around your shoe and thus reduces the risk of tears due to excess fabric.
-When stretched however, you may notice very fine holes in the lycra fabric.
+When stretched, however, you may notice very fine holes in the lycra fabric.
 Whilst this contributes to good airflow the knit is not completely sand proof so very fine grains of sand may still slip through though this may not cause any issues.
 Lycra is also heavier per gram than some other fabrics and with the zip that is frequently seen in the design of these gaiters they end up being heavier.
 The zip can also get stuck once sand gets in.
 If you have small ankles you may find the ankle cuff too wide and it can slip down.
 It can help to wear calf sleeves and pull them over the cuff of the gaiters.

 The myRaceKit gaiters were developed in response to a need to improve on existing desert gaiters.
-The coated nylon fabric is very light weight but also in this context more durable than an uncoated rip-stop, completely sand proof and also breathable.
+The coated nylon fabric is very lightweight but also in this context more durable than an uncoated rip-stop, completely sand proof and also breathable.
 An ankle strap helps provide an extra secure fit around the ankle and the ankle cuff itself has been designed to be snug without being overly tight.
 These gaiters are typically lighter than lycra gaiters.
 A strong toe cap protects against scuffing from rocks.
-The velcro on the myRaceKit gaiters is specially manufactured for ths product.
+The velcro on the myRaceKit gaiters is specially manufactured for this product.
 It is wider and has better adhesion than the velcro typically used in other gaiters.
 The gaiters are hand made in the UK.

 Preventing Tears and Making Repairs: